Registrations are now open for the 2018 Rockingham Writers Convention.

 Julia Lawrinson has written more than a dozen books for children and young adults, many of them award-winning.
 She writes about friendship, family and the occasional Jack Russell.
 She loves the ocean, reading, and the word serendipity.

-Authors will be invited to submit material to firstname.lastname@example.org by 31st July 2018 and participate in a 15-minute critique/pitch session with the publisher or agent of their choice.
+Authors will be invited to submit material to firstname.lastname@example.org by 31st July 2018 and participate in a 15-minute critique/pitch session with the publisher or agent of their choice or a group pitch session with Escape Publishing.

 Submit – a synopsis and 1500 words of prose or 4 poems and a statement about context.

-The Jane Novak Literary Agency represents writers across many genres as well as a number of literary estates including the Patrick White, Norman Lindsay and Joan Lindsay estates.
+Jane represents writers across many genres as well as a number of literary estates including the Patrick White, Norman Lindsay and Joan Lindsay estates.
 Her clients include Helen Garner, Gail Jones, Kate Grenville, Liz Byrski, David Malouf and Tim Flannery.

-Group critique session with managing editor Kate Cuthbert.
-Writers will be invited to anonymously submit parts of their work, have it read out, and critiqued during the session.
+Writers will be invited to submit parts of their work, have it read out anonymously, and critiqued during the session.
 It does require bravery on the part of the writers, but it means that everyone can benefit from the critiques, with concrete examples of what can be quite esoteric concepts: showing, not telling, pacing, moments of transitions, etc.